mirexan/S.2.3-Data-Structure-MongoDB/README.md

 * **Diagram:** A data model diagram (NoSQL-style ERD) created with tools like **Draw.io** or **Moon Modeler**.
 * **Data Files:** `js` or `json` files containing the collection definitions and sample data to verify the design and relationships.

+### 💡 A Note on the Design Approach (Denormalization)

+The final JSON data structures provided for these exercises (especially for the Optics and Pizzeria) have been designed following a **denormalized** model.

+This was a specific design choice to directly address the requirements implied by the **graphical interface (GUI) mockups** provided in the prompts.

+Instead of using a normalized (SQL-like) approach with multiple collections and relational lookups (references), this design **embeds** all necessary information into a single document.

+* **For the Optics Shop:** The UI mockups for the client view and the glasses view required embedding purchase data directly to avoid complex queries.
+* **For the Pizzeria:** The "Confirmed Order" UI required creating a **snapshot** of all order data (client info, product details, and delivery address) within the `order` document itself.

+This "refactored" approach ensures that all data needed to render a specific view can be fetched with a single, efficient query, fulfilling the non-relational goal of the exercise.

 ---

 ## Level 1